10 Crafty Ways To Create More Space When You Downsize Apartments

 For a variety of happy and positive reasons, my family is downsizing apartments this year.
 This will be the third time that we’ve downsized over the last decade, so I have a very good sense of what comes next.
 First, a little history …

 The first time we downsized, it was quite a shock!
 We lived in a big house on a couple acres of land in the country, just north of Toronto, with a detached two-car garage, a basement, a garden shed, and even a barn.
 I never once thought about space, where to put our stuff, or how to manage it all – what a luxury that was!
 Then when we decided to move back to the city, we had to start thinking about space and a serious lack of it!
+Then there was the problem of getting all of our stuff over there (at least, only the stuff that we had decided to keep!)
+There were a load of different sites on the internet when we looked such as this Shiply furniture page.
+Anyway, we managed to move our stuff to the new house.
 We moved into a smaller Edwardian-style house with a tiny backyard and no garage (street parking only!), so we had to really think about what furniture to bring with us and how to lay it out effectively to maximize a very narrow space.